Lord of Light

-Zelazny noted that Lord of Light was written so that it could be taken as a science fiction or a fantasy novel.
-The context of the novel is modern western characters in a Hindu-Buddhist-influenced world.
+Zelazny noted that Lord of Light was written so that it could be interpreted as either science fiction or fantasy.
+The context of the novel is modern Western characters in a Hindu-Buddhist-influenced world.

 Plot summary

-Lord of Light is set on a planet colonized by some of the remnants of "vanished Urath", or Earth.
-The crew and colonists from the spaceship Star of India found themselves on a strange planet surrounded by hostile indigenous races and had to carve a place for themselves or perish.
-To increase their chances of survival, the crew has used chemical treatments, biofeedback and electronics to mutate their minds and create enhanced self-images, or "Aspects", that "strengthened their bodies and intensified their wills and extended the power of their desires into Attributes, which fell with a force like magic upon those against whom they were turned."
+Lord of Light is set on a planet colonized by remnants of Earth from a spaceship called the Star of India.
+To increase their chances of survival, the crew has used chemical treatments, biofeedback and electronics to mutate their minds and create enhanced self-images, or "Aspects", that let them channel their powers.
 The crew has also developed a technology to transfer a person's atman, or soul, electronically to a new body.
 This reincarnation by mind transfer has created a race of potential immortals and allowed the former crew members to institute the Hindu caste system, with themselves at the top.

-The novel covers great spans of time.
-Eventually, the crew used their now-great powers to subjugate or destroy the native non-human races (whom they characterize as demons) while setting themselves up as gods in the eyes of the many generations of colonist progeny.
+The crew has used their now-great powers to control the native non-human races (whom they characterize as demons) while setting themselves up as gods in the eyes of the many generations of colonist progeny.
 Taking on the powers and names of Hindu deities, these "gods" maintain respect and control of the masses by maintaining a stranglehold on the access to reincarnation and by suppressing any technological advancements beyond a medieval level.
 The gods fear that any enlightenment or advancement might lead to a technological renaissance that would eventually weaken their power.

-The protagonist, Sam, who has developed the ability to manipulate electromagnetic forces, is a renegade crewman who has rejected godhood, taking for himself the role of Siddhartha Gautama/Buddha.
+The protagonist, Sam, who has developed the ability to manipulate electromagnetic forces, is a renegade crewman who has rejected godhood, taking for himself the role of Siddhartha Gautama, the Buddha.
 Sam is the last "Accelerationist": He believes that technology should be available to the masses, and that reincarnation should not be controlled by the elite.
-Sam introduces Buddhism as a culture jamming tool and strives to cripple the power of the gods with this "new" religion.
+Sam introduces Buddhism to defeat the power of the gods with this "new" religion.
 His carefully planned revolt against the gods takes place in stages: "An army, great in space, may offer opposition in a brief span of time.
 One man, brief in space, must spread his opposition across a period of many years if he is to have a chance of succeeding."